yegor256/blog/_drafts/takes-architecture.md

 server, without the use of any frameworks.
 We're not doing anything with that incoming connections yet, but we're not rejecting them either.
 All of them are being lined up inside that `server` object.
-It does it in a background thread, that's why we need to do that `sleep()` afterwords.
+It does it in a background thread, that's why we need to do that `while(true)` afterwords.
 Without this endless pause, the app will finish its execution immediately and the server socket will shut down.